Protecting Your Business during Unprecedented Circumstances: Pandemics Edition

 Protection and Recovery

-In order to capitalise on the value of your insurance broker and risk adviser to protect your business and ensure effective recovery from the heavy impact of COVID-19, you should engage them for the following:
+In order to capitalise on the value of your insurance broker and risk adviser to protect your business and ensure effective recovery from the heavy impact of COVID-19, you should engage your advising broker for the following:

-- Understand the Impact to Your Industry – your insurance broker should have a full understanding of your industry and the challenges it might and is facing during the pandemic outbreak.
-They should be able to provide advice on industry specific risks, with insights on global, regional and country trends that are relevant to your business, as well as provide advice on how to mitigate and transfer those risks.
-This is the first line of defense in protecting your business.
+- Understand the Impact to Your Industry — your insurance broker should have a full understanding of your industry and its challenges it will most likely face during the pandemic outbreak.
+Global experience in understanding the winners and losers in how industries have made themselves resilient during these trying times can be of immense value.
+Your broker should be able to provide advice on industry specific risks, regional and country trends that are relevant to your business, as well as provide advice on how to mitigate and transfer those risks.
+This is the first line of defence in protecting your business.

-- Build Your Business Resilience - an experienced risk adviser knows what your business needs to do get ready for the unexpected and how to respond to the unpredicted.
-They will use their knowledge, experience and leverage to define and deliver fit for purpose insurance and risk management solutions for your business during and after the COVID-19 outbreak.
-The need to act is now!
+- Build Your Business Resilience — an experienced risk adviser knows what your business needs to do to prepare for the unexpected and how to respond to the unpredictable.
+They will use their knowledge, experience and leverage to define and deliver fit for purpose insurance and risk management strategies and solutions for your business both during and after the COVID-19 outbreak.
+They need to act now, as this is the only way to ensure minimum damage and financial risk as we progress through the stages of COVID-19, and other unknown furture risks.

-- Claims solutions – An experienced risk adviser should be there for you at all times and particularly in the moments that matter.
-Ultimately, the aim is to protect your business from the consequences of the outbreak; and your broker and risk adviser should help you navigate through the claims process, and any insurance queries you have regarding your current coverage.
+- Claims solutions — An experienced risk adviser should be there for you at all times and particularly in the moments that matter.
+Ultimately, the aim is to protect your business from the consequences of the outbreak, and your broker and risk adviser should help you navigate through the claims process and any insurance queries you have regarding your current coverage.
+Marsh works with its clients to mitigate the risk of repudiated claims by answering any queries, and assisting with any potential claims that could stem from the outbreak.

-Over the coming months, we will be posting a series of Risks in Context blogs that highlight key tips to understanding, tackling and mitigating some of the most prevalent business challenges in the Middle East & North Africa region following the impact of COVID-19 to manufacturing and logistics sectors.
+Over the coming months, we will be sharing a series of Risks in Context blogs that highlight key tips and advice on understanding, tackling and mitigating some of the most prevalent business challenges in the African region following the impact of COVID-19 on the manufacturing sector.